jitacm/30-daysJS-The-Final-Summit/README.md

 ## ► Gameplay & Controls

 The goal is to guide your character to the highest possible platform.
 The score is based on the height you achieve.
+Game should have touch and keyboard controls as described below:
 * **Move Left:** `A` or `◄` (Arrow Left)
 * **Move Right:** `D` or `►` (Arrow Right)
 * **Jump:** Hold `Spacebar` to charge your jump.
 The longer you hold, the higher you'll leap.
 Release to jump!